2007 Tennessee Volunteers football team: Florida

-Pregame line: Florida by 8

 On the 1st possession of the game in the steamy Swamp, the Tennessee Volunteers went three and out.
 On the ensuing punt, Brandon James took the return 83 yards for Gator touchdown.
 Things never did get much better for the visiting team, as Florida rolled to an impressive 59–20 victory in the SEC opener for both teams.

 There was, however, a brief period when it seemed that the contest would be much closer.
 The Gators ran out to a 28–6 lead by late in the 2nd quarter on two Tim Tebow touchdown passes and a Tebow touchdown run, along with the opening punt return.
 But then Tennessee QB Erik Ainge got his team's offense moving, throwing a touchdown pass just before halftime to cut the lead to 28–13 at intermission.

 The Gators mounted a long drive to start the second half, but freshman Volunteer cornerback Eric Berry picked off a Tim Tebow pass (his first interception thrown in 2007) and returned it 93 yards for another Tennessee touchdown.
 When Florida's next drive ended in a punt, UT had the ball down only eight, 28–20.

 But on the first play of the possession, Erik Ainge's handoff to running back Arian Foster was mishandled, and Gator linebacker Dustin Doe scooped up the loose ball and took it into the endzone for a Florida touchdown.
 Tennessee's momentum was washed away by the roar of 90,000 Gator fans, and the home team never looked back.
 Florida would end the game with 31 straight points, turning a close game into a runaway.

 Several Gators had excellent afternoons.
 Tim Tebow finished 14–19 passing for 299 yards with 2 TDs and 1 INT and rushed for 62 yards and 2 more TDs.
 Receiver Percy Harvin excelled as well, leading all players in rushing (9 attempts for 75 yards and 1 TD) and receiving (4 catches for 120 yards).
 The Florida offense rolled up 556 yards of total offense, 255 on the ground.
 Meanwhile, the Gator defense also did its part, holding Tennessee to just 38 yards rushing with no first downs on the ground and 293 yards total offense.

 Overall, the Gators put together a historically dominating performance.
 Their 59 points scored was the second-highest total in the history of the series (behind only UF's 62 in the 1995 contest), and the 39 point margin of defeat was the Vols' most lopsided loss to any opponent since 1981.
 After the game, Tennessee still led the overall series by a narrow 19–18 margin.